Eporediese/fulmine-labs-mini-pacs/README.md

 Fulmine Labs LLC

 ## Overview
-The challenge: Fulmine Labs will use medical images for various quality/testing related, machine learning (ML) initiatives.
+The challenge: Fulmine Labs will use medical images for quality/testing related, machine learning (ML) initiatives.
 The best practice for managing this data is to use Digital Imaging and Communications in Medicine (DICOM) standard compliant images with a PACS-like system.

 The code in this project implements and tests a basic PACS with the following architecture: